 We base our microprocessors and chipsets on the x86 instruction set architecture and AMD's Direct Connect Architecture, which connects an on-chip memory controller and input/output, or I/O, channels directly to one or more microprocessor cores.
-In March 2010, we launched Direct Connect Architecture 2.0 as part of the AMD Opteron 6000 Series platform.
-Direct Connection Architecture 2.0 enables improved performance because memory can be accessed more directly, resulting in increased bandwidth and reduced memory latencies.
+In March 2010, we launched Direct Connect Architecture 2.0 as part of the AMD OpteronTM 6000 Series platform.
+Direct Connect Architecture 2.0 enables improved performance because memory can be accessed more directly, resulting in increased bandwidth and reduced memory latencies.
 Our processors and chipsets support multiple generations of HyperTransportTM technology, which is a high-bandwidth communications interface enabling substantially higher multi-processor performance and scalability over traditional front side bus-based microprocessor technology.
 Our microprocessors are designed to be compatible with operating system software such as the Microsoft® Windows family of operating systems, Linux, NetWare, Solaris and UNIX.

 Server and workstation microprocessors.
 Our microprocessors for servers and workstations consist primarily of our multi-core AMD OpteronTM processors.
 These processors can be used in a variety of server applications, including business processing (enterprise resource planning, customer relationship management, and supply chain management) and business intelligence.
 They can also be used in applications such as engineering and digital content creation and other information technology infrastructure applications such as intensive Web serving, cloud computing, high performance computing and email messaging.
-In March 2010, we launched the AMD OpteronTM 6000 Series platforms and the new AMD Opteron 6100 Series processor, our 8- and 12-core x86 processors for the high-volume 2P and value 4P server market.
+In March 2010, we launched the AMD OpteronTM 6000 Series platforms and the new AMD OpteronTM 6100 Series processor, our 8- and 12-core x86 processors for the high-volume 2P and value 4P server market.
+In June 2010, we launched the AMD OpteronTM 4000 Series platform, the world's first server platform designed specifically for cloud and hyperscale data centers, which features what is currently the world's lowest known power-per-core of any server processor.